TrumanGIT/True-North/README.md

 NO STOCK GAME FOLDER!
 What does that mean?:

-You need the latest v1.70 of Skyrim Anniversary Edition and all Creation Club content that came with it.
+You need Skyrim Anniversary Edition v1.70 (Steam) with all Creation Club content installed.
+(Reports from users claim latest GOG versions work fine.
+Other retailers (Epic, etc.) are unsupported.
-(GOG version has not been tested, I don't own a copy but should work fine)

 Your game folder cannot have SKSE, Engine Fixes, or ENB '.dll' files added to it.
 (Clean Game Folder)